malloydata/malloy/docs/_src/language/imports.md

 # Imports and Exports

-Malloy allows for shapes to be reused between files, or for a set of shapes to simply be split up among multiple files by using `import` and `export`.
+Malloy allows for explores to be reused between files, or for a set of explores to simply be split up among multiple files by using `import` and `export`.

 ## Exports

-Before a shape definition, the `export` keyword means that the shape should be included in the file's _public namespace_.
+Before an explore definition, the `export` keyword means that the explore should be included in the file's _public namespace_.

 Consider a file <code>samples/faa/flights.malloy</code>: